Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 where $I_\text{a}=4 \mu_\text{a}^3$ is the moment of inertia of the black hole.
 We see that the total mass-energy $m_\text{a}$ involves the irreducible mass augmented by the usual kinetic energy of the spin.

 We now need the relation between the rotation frequency $\omega_\text{a}$ of each of the corotating black holes and the orbital frequency $\Omega$ of the binary system.
-Indeed $\Omega$ is the basic variable describing each equilibrium configuration calculated numerically in Refs.~\cite{GGB2, CPf04}, with the irreducible masses held constant along the numerical evolutionary sequences.
-Here we report the result of an investigation of the condition for corotation based on the first law of mechanics for spinning black holes~\cite{BBL13}, which concluded that the corotation condition at 2PN order reads
+Indeed $\Omega$ is the basic variable describing each equilibrium configuration calculated numerically by \cite{GGB2, CPf04}, with the irreducible masses held constant along the numerical evolutionary sequences.
+Here we report the result of an investigation of the condition for corotation based on the first law of mechanics for spinning black holes \citep{BBL13}, which concludes that the corotation condition (at 2PN order) is

-where $x$ denotes the post-Newtonian parameter \eqref{xdef} and $\nu$ the symmetric mass ratio \eqref{nu}.
-The condition \eqref{corot} is issued from the general relation which will be given in Eq.~\eqref{corotcond}.
+where $x$ denotes the post-Newtonian parameter \eqref{xdef} and $\nu$ is the symmetric mass ratio \eqref{nu}.
+This condition is issued from the general relation given in Eq.~\eqref{corotcond}.
 Interestingly, notice that $\omega_1=\omega_2$ up to the rather high 2PN order.
-In the Newtonian limit $x \to 0$ or the test-particle limit $\nu \to 0$ we simply have $\omega_\text{a} = \Omega$, in agreement with physical intuition.
+In the Newtonian limit $x \to 0$ or in the test-particle limit $\nu \to 0$ we simply have $\omega_\text{a} = \Omega$, in agreement with physical intuition.